How can we help?

 5. Compute the present value of the net enhanced earnings capacity over the holders remaining expected work life.

 This computation is specific to matrimonial matters within New York State.
 If your case requires such a computation, call our office for assistance.
 In the interim, feel free to review our Enhanced Earnings Capacity Questionnaire.

-To Download This Whitepaper Click Here!
+To Download This Questionnaire Click Here!